jericksen/Capstone/README.md

-# Washington, DC Crime Analysis & Modeling
+# Washington, DC Crime Analysis & Predictive Modeling

+***Insert DC Map Image***

+### Project Overview
-**Project Intent** - The intent of this project is two-fold:
+*The intent of this project is two-fold:*

- - Part one involves exploratory data analysis of crime incidents throughout Washington, DC from July 2018 - 2019.
+ - **Part One** - Involves exploratory data analysis of crime incidents throughout Washington, DC from July 2018 - 2019.
 The analysis will involve mappings of crime incidents within the city, crime volumes by certain time and day parameters, as well as crime incidents by geographical dimensions, i.e., DC Wards.

- - Part Two involves an attempt to model the
+ - **Part Two** - Involves the classification of the type of crime to take place given a number of feature variables.
+In the case of crime data provided by the DC Government through their open data initiatives, a crime incident is categorized into one of the following classes:
+     - Arson
+     - Assault with A Dangerous Weapon
+     - Burglary
+     - Homicide
+     - Motor Vehicle Theft
+     - Robbery
+     - Sex Abuse
+     - Theft From Automobiles
+     - Theft (Other)

+For both parts, we'll walk through the methods used for obtaining, cleaning, analyzing, conditioning, feature engineering, and modeling the data.